You Only Live Once! Time to take the Mother City by its horns.

 Kayak with the Penguins in Simon’s Town

 The penguin colony at Boulder’s Beach is always worth a visit, but why watch from afar when you can see these wonderful water birds up close?
-The Simon’s Town kayak tours allows you to meet them on their home turf – you can even join them in the water if the tide is right.
+The Simon’s Town kayak tours allow you to meet them on their home turf – you can even join them in the water if the tide is right.
 No previous rowing experience is needed, though it’s always good to remember that kayaking does require some physical stamina.

 You can avoid the crowds, and enjoy the freedom of the open ocean.
 Plus, you’ll get a good workout in the process.